Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Results and discussion

-The WSS prediction on the 75\% size TAA by the best GNN with 4 layers over 5 runs is shown in Figure \ref{fig:WSS_ground_vs_pred} in comparison with the ground truth, at timestamp $t=0.186$, which corresponds to the systolic peak.
+The WSS prediction on the 75\% size TAA by the best GNN with 4 layers is shown in Figure \ref{fig:WSS_ground_vs_pred} in comparison with the ground truth, at timestamp $t=0.186$, which corresponds to the systolic peak.

 The prediction on the normalized OSI at the final timestamp (as defined in Equation \ref{eq:OSI}) by the same architecture is also provided (Figure \ref{fig:OSI_ground_vs_pred}).
-Additionally, a threshold $\mathsf{thresh} = 0.3$ is applied on the normalized OSI, to highlight the accuracy of prediction in high risk areas (Figure \ref{fig:OSI_criterion}) \cite{xu2020improvement}.
+Additionally, a threshold $\mathsf{thresh} = 0.3$ is applied to the normalized OSI, to highlight the accuracy of the prediction in high-risk areas (Figure \ref{fig:OSI_criterion}) \cite{xu2020improvement}.

 The GNN is able to well predict qualitatively the areas where the peaks of the stress indices will be reached in the systolic phase.
-The good performance of the predictor is additionally highlighted by the node-wise predictions in selected nodes, where the overall trend is well catched modulo the small obscillations.
+The good performance of the predictor is additionally highlighted by the node-wise predictions in selected nodes, where the overall trend is well caught modulo the small oscillations.